pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7-everybody adds executable permissions to the file hello for all users

 Script 8-James_Bond sets the permissions to the file hello by giving the user and group owner no permissions and all the permissions to other users

+Script 9-John_Doe sets permissions for the hello file